Magnetization induced skyrmion dynamics of a spin-orbit-coupled spinor condensate under sinusoidally varying magnetic field: Results

+The SOC-induced anisotropy in the superfluid velocity breaks rotational symmetry, leading to angular motion, while the spatially varying Zeeman interaction generates a position-dependent spin torque.
+We discuss in detail, the evolution of the scissors mode in \ref{apx:c}.
+Additionally, transient skyrmions introduce further variations in the oscillation structure.
+These effects are more pronounced in the fixed magnetization case, where the spin texture undergoes enhanced fluctuations compared to the freely evolving system.

-In addition to investigating the system's dynamics under Case-\rom{1} and Case-\rom{2}, we also analyze several key properties to gain a deeper understanding of the dynamical response of the spinor condensate under a sinusoidally varying magnetic field.
-In Fig. \ref{fig:3}(e), we show the temporal evolution of the spatial average of the spin components $\overline{S_{\alpha}}$, where $\alpha = (x,y,z)$, to illustrate the spin alignment and fluctuations within the condensate.
+In Fig. \ref{fig:7}(a), we show the temporal evolution of the spatial average of the spin components $\overline{S_{\alpha}}$, where $\alpha = (x,y,z)$, to illustrate the spin alignment and fluctuations within the condensate.
 The spatial average of the transverse spin components $\overline{S_x}$ and $\overline{S_y}$ remain constant at zero over time, indicating no fluctuations in these directions.
 However, the spatial average of the longitudinal component $\overline{S_z}$ exhibits dynamic variations due to symmetry breaking in the system.
 In Case-\rom{1}, $\overline{S_z}$ fluctuates locally around a mean value, corresponding to the small amplitude oscillations of the skyrmion chain.
 For Case-\rom{2}, $\overline{S_z}$ shows more pronounced oscillatory behavior, aligning with the large angular oscillations of the skyrmion chain.
 This involves creating and annihilating temporary spin structures during the dynamics, contributing to the overall spin texture.
 In both cases, we examine the scissors mode being excited in the spin texture to validate the spin fluctuations during the oscillations \cite{Qu_scissors_2023}.
-We compute $d_{xy} = \langle xyS_z \rangle$ as a function of time and confirm the oscillatory response for both cases as presented in Fig. \ref{fig:3}(f).
+As the combined effect of magnetic field and SOC yields a linear skyrmion chain in the $x$-direction, inducing an anisotropy in the spin texture, the scissors mode get excited in the spin texture.
+We compute $d_{xy} = \langle xyS_z \rangle =\int d^2r \, xy S_z$ as a function of time and confirm the oscillatory response for both cases as presented in Fig. \ref{fig:7}(b).
 For the free $m_z$ case, the scissors mode oscillates uniformly, but when the system is constrained with longitudinal magnetization $m_z = 0$, the oscillations have non-uniform amplitudes.
-Further, we examine the spin-spin time correlation given as,